What Does Dual Diagnosis Mean?

-Bipolar disorder was previously known as Manic Disorder.
+Bipolar disorder was previously known as Manic Disorder and is sometimes mistaken for borderline personality disorder.
 A person with this disorder has erratic behavior and mood swings.
 There are three different types of Bipolar disorder and they are: Bipolar I Disorder, Bipolar II Disorder and Cyclothymic Disorder.
 Bipolar disorder can have a dual diagnosis with substance abuse.

 - People with Bipolar Disorder can have both manic and depression symptoms at the same time.
 Sometimes these episodes are so severe that hospitalization is needed.

 - People with Bipolar II Disorder have manic episodes that are less severe with more depressive episodes.